-Gen X, Gen Y, and now iGen will all be working together.
+Gen X, Gen Y, and now iGen will soon all be working together in the workplace.
 With such differences in personality, life experiences and expectations, can they work together in harmony?
 Yes!

 Gen X consists of those born after the Western Post–World War II baby boom.
 Demographers and commentators use birth dates ranging from the early 1960s to the mid-1980s.